All That Remains - Major Oak Entertainment

 In 2011, Aaron started training in the Sanford Meisner acting technique which was an eye opener for him.
 This helped him get in touch with his emotions and express himself truthfully as an actor.
 His acting ability started to shine through and he was getting recognition as an actor as well fight performer.

-Aaron now works behind the camera as a fight choreographer and co-ordinator as well as in front as an actor and screen fighter.
+2012 has been a busy year for Aaron, spending as much time behind the camera as a fight choreographer and co-ordinator as well as in front as an actor and screen fighter.